What is an Emergency Medical Technician?

 Basic Life Support (BLS) is a level of medical care for people with life-threatening illnesses or injuries until they can receive medical interventions at a hospital.
 The protocols for care outline algorithms for the management of numerous conditions, including cardiac arrest, choking, and drowning.

 An EMT course requires 150-200 hours of course work and additional hours of field experience in an emergency healthcare setting.
 A part-time EMT course lasts 4-6 months and a full time course lasts around 3 months.
 After completing the course, a two part certification exam must be passed.
 While this test may vary by state, it typically consists of a practical exam with scenarios, patient actors, and evaluators, followed by a written exam.
 EMT-B courses can be expensive (anywhere from $800 to $3,000) but the certification is a life-long investment that opens up many job opportunities after graduation.
+In many cases, EMS agencies may help cover or reimburse some or all of your education costs.

 The greatest benefit of being an EMT and being a member of BMCEMS is the experience of providing hands-on medical care to others.
 Whether you're interested in going into medicine or not, EMS is an incredible field that remains the truest and humblest form of medicine.